CuerdOS-Project/RamJet/README.md

 # RamJet

 RamJet is a small C daemon inspired by Rice/Ananicy.
-It scans `/proc` and applies Ananicy-style `.rules`, `.types` and `.cgroups` definitions.
+It scans `/proc` and applies Ananicy-style `.rules`, `.types` definitions.

 ## Build